Ross Revenge English

 Bart explained; when I went down, there was that amazing loud noise comming from the big generators.
 In that generator room you really need earplugs.
 Those were 2 big generators and much diesel was needed to keep them going to reach Europe.
 Next tot the generator room were the Optimod and radio transmitters.

 Diesel was brought with the ship ‘Zeemeeuw’ (means ‘seagull’) from Oostende Belgium, in secret tanks hidden in the double ship skin.
 Also the fresh Dutch DJ’s, food, water and tapes were brought in that way.
 Tendering was done by that ship, and another ship from the British coast.
 The ship was not near the coast.
 It was in sea and the coast could not be seen.

+On deck in the back we discovered the jingle construction mix room of Caroline was still intact.
 On a normal day people were working there.
 Nearby also in the Monique newsroom, and the washing machine room.
 Wash was hanging on deck on the shortwave antenna / washing line or in a room.
 Also people working in the kitchen and resting in the diner.
 Taking food out of the fritch in front, repairing or painting.
 When the whole ship was painted they could start allover again.
-Always rusty on sea.
+It is always rusty at sea.
 In the 2 studio’s and Caroline newsroom were also always people doing their thing and between that all the dog was walking around.
 A complete family and small effective village like household we could say. 🙂

-After an fantastic day we have to say goodbye to all our friends, we had so much in common with our radiowork that we decided that we come back again.
-It’s getting dark and even in the darkness the ship has got something majestic because it has so much to tell about.
-With emotions we are drifting away from the Ross Revenge back to Holland for a new story about Radio Veronica who was on the North Sea as well.
+After a fantastic day its time to say goodbye from our radio friends, we had so much in commen with our radio work that we dicide to come back again.
+It is getting dark and even when the light are on the Ross Revenge it has something majestic, because it has so much to tell.
+With some emotion we are drifting away from the “Ross Revenge” with the tenderboat “Razor Bill 3” back to Holland for a new story about an other radioship wich was in the Nortsea as well.